ASSAULT CHARGES ATTORNEY IN ST. LOUIS, MISSOURI

 Definition Under Missouri Law

 The definition of assault depends on the severity of the crime.
-Assault charges can range from first-degree to fourth-degree.
+Assault charges can range from first degree to fourth degree.
 Domestic assaults have their own separate category.

-Assault in the First Degree
+Assault In The First Degree

 Attempting to kill someone or attempting to cause serious injury to another person is considered a first-degree assault.